jboltz88/TaklGarageFun/README.md

 * Change the DB over to Postgres
-* Add pricing for a Garage that they charge per space ..* Total up how much a user owes per month based off their usage
+* Add pricing for a Garage that they charge per space
+ * Total up how much a user owes per month based off their usage and show it on the user show page